BAJAJ FINSERV DIRECT LIMITED

 What is the full form of BO ID?

-BO ID stands for Beneficial Owner Identification Number.
+The full form of BO ID is Beneficial Owner Identification Number.

 No, BO ID in CDSL is a direct 16-digit number, whereas NSDL combines DP ID and Client ID.